karthik25/taskable/ReadMe.md

 ### scriptcs package

-First step is to create the scriptcs package.
+This section currently, only deals with the taskable script pack available locally.
+Before going any further, you need to install chocolatey and then scriptcs.
+First step is to create the nupkg that contains script pack.
 To create this, navigate to the `TaskableScriptPack` project's directory.
 The `.nuspec` file is already present in here.
 Enter the following to create the package:

 ```
 nuget pack TaskableScriptPack.csproj -IncludeReferencedProjects
 ```

-Once this is done, you need to inform nuget about the presence of this package.
-To do this go to `%AppData\Roaming\NuGet\NuGet.config` and add a new key to indicate the location of this package.
+Once this is done a `.nupkg` file is created.
+Copy this to a directory of your choice.
+Then, you need to inform nuget about the presence of this package.
+To do this go to `%AppData%\NuGet\NuGet.config` and add a new key to the `packageSources` element indicate the location of this package.
+Refere to [this](https://github.com/scriptcs/scriptcs/wiki/Package-installation) link for more information about how scriptcs locates packages.

 Next step is to add an entry for Taskable in your `scriptcs_packages.config`.